-- Application materials should be submitted to Debbie Marable Sickles in the Grady Collge Graduate Studies Office by no later than April 22 for consideration for an assistantship starting Fall 2015.
+- Application materials should be submitted to Anne Hurne in the Grady College Graduate Studies Office by no later than June 15 for consideration for an assistantship starting Fall 2018.
 Application materials should include a resume and letter of interest.
-Selected candidates will be interviewed by the publicity and sales manager at the Press.
-For more information about the Press or the assistantship, contact Amanda E. Sharp.
+Selected candidates will be interviewed by the director of marketing and sales at the Press.
+For more information about the Press or the assistantship, contact Steven Wallace.

-- The Georgia Power-Grady College assistantship recipient will work directly with Amanda E. Sharp, publicity and sales manager.
+- The Georgia Power-Grady College assistantship recipient will work directly with Steven Wallace, director of marketing and sales.
 The student will work on one or multiple books’ promotions, from the beginning stages of publicity to the end, allowing them to see the results of their work and to understand the challenges of winning media coverage.
 They will help plan the publicity campaign, research niche media, set up and support events, and handle other marketing duties as necessary.
-They will also be responsible for soliciting and publicizing pre-publication endorsements for all trade and select scholarly titles.
+They will also be responsible for nominating select trade and scholarly titles for awards.

 - Student receives tuition waiver but still has to pay student fees.
 UGA Press will pay student by the hour.